Iranox/mapbench-datadistributor/README.md

 This command dematerialize a simple N:1 relationship.
 It create a new collection target_mat and copy the new data in this collection.

 ``-materializeMongo -target offer -source product -fk product -pk nr -hostNosql localhost -portNosql 27017 -databaseName bsbm``

+If you want to have only the ObjectID _id, the use :

+``-materializeMongo -target offer -source product -fk product -pk nr -hostNosql localhost -portNosql 27017 -databaseName bsbm -objectId``

 If exist a target_mat collection, you should run this command.